rajrajhans/react-todo-functional/README.md

 * Functional components are good for presentational components (components that are stateless are just UI elements)
 * Functional components receive props as arguments and return JSX that is to be rendered.
 (We destructure the props in arguments using ES6 object destrucuturing for convenience)
+* They are also easier to work with (considering you don't have to worry about `this`) and easier to understand.

+Earlier, functional components were strictly stateless, but now, we can use React Hooks to implement the state functionality in functional components.

 ### Available Scripts